UnstableDesign/AdaCAD/projects/screenshot-generator/README.txt

 These images tend to have a fair bit of empty space top and bottom

 So we crop them and the outputs are saved to the same same directory that housed the .ada file

+Temp Workaround:
+the font-size on the warp and weft systems isn't calculating correctly, potentially due to device ratio.
+So, before I run this, I go into ui/core/provider/render.service and change the font size to 40px Arial for both the warp and weft data.